 Going to the airport by train is great, you can sleep, read (even at night), play travel scrabble, or just stare out of the window...
 The other restriction to buying these cheap train tickets from the station to the airport is that there must be at least two grown ups travelling together.
 But another great benefit is that children go free.
 All children under five go free, and then one child over 5 but under sixteen per adult travelling by train to the airport.

 make sure you leave plenty of time to get to the airport early enough to eat, shop etc, so check the times of trains from streatham-common station before you go.
 If you end up with time to kill at the airport you can always read or play travel scrabble again!
 As you have bought your train ticket in advance, you don't need to worry about the opening hours of the station.

 You can get a train tickets this way from streatham-common station to Gatwick, Luton, Stansted, Manchester, Birmingham, Glasgow, and Newcastle.
-My employer don't sell train tickets from the station to Heathrow and some other airports, because you can't get one train ticket to get you all the way there, boo!
+Holiday Extras don't sell tickets from the station to Heathrow and some other airports, because you can't get one train ticket to get you all the way there, boo!
 Damn you Heathrow Express!

 Or maybe you meant